-The Florida Herbal Conference is proud to offer nearly 50 classes throughout the weekend, concentrated into six main workshop sessions (2 per day, several classes per session).
+Information about 2019 Conference Classes will be posted in November 2018.
+In the meantime, learn more about the Florida Herbal Conference from the information below about last year’s conference.
+We are proud to offer nearly 40 classes throughout the weekend.
 Additional classes are offered in the mornings before breakfast, and during Saturday afternoon’s “Free Thyme” – see Activities page for additional classes and workshops.

 Our main workshop fall into common themes:

 You may take classes in any theme you wish, during any workshop session.
 You do not have to take all the classes in one theme, and are welcome and encouraged to attend many different themes throughout the weekend.

 There is no pre-registration for workshops other than intensives – simply show up to the workshops that call to you during the weekend of the conference.